carla-simulator/carla/Docs/tuto_first_steps.md

 ## Adding NPCs

-Now we've loaded the map and the server is up and running we now need to populate our simulation with some vehicles to simulate a real environment with traffic and other road users.
+Now we've loaded the map and the server is up and running we now need to populate our simulation with some vehicles to simulate a real environment with traffic and other road users or non-player characters (NPCs).

 To spawn vehicles, first, we need to select the vehicles we want from the blueprint library.